natecraddock/website/content/blog/a-more-consistent-language-zig.md

 }
 ```

-While writing this post I hadn't ever tried using a bare `struct {}` as a
+While writing this post I hadn't ever tried using a anonymous `struct {}` as a
 function parameter's type.
 But fitting with the theme of consistency in Zig, I
 tried this and it worked as expected which was satisfying!